Agriculture Workers Alliance

 According to the Farm Safety Report Card released in September 2008 by FCC research, there is still a big gap in the number of farms that currently have a safety program in place versus those that do not have one.
 According to the report, only 15% of 756 respondents have a safety program in place compared to a dismal 85% that do not.

 The CASA’s Fatal Farm Injuries in Canada (1989 – 2000) reported that there were a total of 1,277 deaths in an 11-year span.
 That is an average of 116 deaths a year!
 New data from the Canadian Agricultural Injury Surveillance Program (CAISP) shows 217 fatalities among children and youth aged 14 and under – an average of 13 per year for the period of 1990 to 2005.
 Almost half of them were under five years old, and three out of four were boys.

 Agriculture Workers Alliance Bits and Bites!
 2(8) (http://awa-ata.ca/en/media/e-news-2009/news-vol-2-issue-8/)

 Agriculture and horticulture workers

-Policy analysis and Statistics on work and life conditions
+Policy analysis et Statistics on work and life conditions